-I don’t dilate past one cm so had to have an emergency c-section with my oldest and a scheduled one with my youngest.
-But true to form, neither of my kids paid any attention to my scheduled c-section date.
-My son decided he was ready to get some fresh air three weeks before I was due.
 My daughter was scheduled to be delivered on a Monday–so she decided to make her appearance the Friday before and disrupt all of our weekend plans.
-(Just kidding, I was uncomfortably large so my only plan was to play with my son who was barely a year old.)
+(Just kidding, I was uncomfortably large so my only plan was to play with my son who was just over a year old.)

 Cesarean Section Deliveries are Not the “Easy Way Out”

 I don’t entertain the idea that c-section moms don’t go through “real labor.”
-I assure you, I labored through very real and very regular contractions for over 15 hours with my son.
-When the doctor explained that I needed an emergency c-section, I was overcome with relief.
+I assure you, I labored through very real, very regular contractions for over 15 hours with my son.
+After I was given Pitocin, the pain was almost unbearable but I still wasn’t dilating.

-With my daughter, I had my first real contraction after taking a few bites of my breakfast.
-Since I knew that they wouldn’t do my spinal tap until 8 hours after I last ate, I finished my meal!
-For some reason, the nurses didn’t tell my ob gyn that my contractions were as close as they were.
+For some reason, the nurses didn’t tell my ob-gyn that my contractions were as close as they were.
 A couple of hours into labor, the doctor took one look at me, timed my contractions, and called for anesthesiology.
 Up until then, I had been in active labor with no pain medication for hours.
-So I totally dispute the notion that I didn’t go through real labor.

-Best Gifts for C Section Moms
+Best Gift Ideas for C-Section Moms

 A few extra pillows or support pillows

-Before having children, I had 3 abdominal surgeries.
-I do think it gave me an edge when it came to knowing what to expect.
-However, I didn’t have a colicky newborn when I was healing from those first 3 surgeries.
 My newborn son did not like to eat.
 He struggled with latching on then spent hours crying, because he was hungry.
 (By the way, he is only now starting to eat everything in sight–and he is twelve.
 It was always a struggle when he was younger to get him to sit and EAT.)

 Read: Weird but effective way to overcome nipple confusion while breastfeeding